-The lettuce dummy has a significant positive coefficient, which means that owners derive benefits from planting lettuce beyond its price, such as meeting shipper contract requirements.
+The lettuce dummy has a significant positive coefficient, which means that long-term growers derive benefits from planting lettuce beyond its price, such as meeting shipper contract requirements.
 Thus, it is desirable for growers to control V. wilt, since they benefit from planting lettuce.